The Harmony Codex: Background

 The record was first announced on 29 August 2023 with the release of lead single "Economies of Scale".
-Since then, the tracks "Impossible Tightrope", "Rock Bottom", and "What Life Brings" have been released as singles.
+Subsequently, the tracks "Impossible Tightrope", "Rock Bottom", and "What Life Brings" were released as singles.

 The album is said to be "a genre-spanning collection that opens up like a musical puzzle box" and musically more complex than Wilson's previous album.

 Along with the release of the standalone record, also released was a three-disc limited edition featuring a collection of bonus tracks under the name Harmonic Distortion.

 Recording

 Steven Wilson supposedly worked on the album "in a studio tucked inside a garage of a North London townhouse", piecing together the tracks with remote help from collaborators Ninet Tayeb, Craig Blundell, Adam Holzman, Jack Dangers, and Sam Fogarino.